yankee-co/Trade-App-for-Etherium-Binance/README.md

 Order from freelance platform Fiverr.
 Design was made from a reference created and provided by the client.
-So the appearance and it's design were planned before and only realized as code by me.
+So the appearance and it's design were planned before and only implemented as code by me.

 **Target:**